-What does Mark Zuckerberg, Warren Buffet and Elon Musk have in common?
+What do Mark Zuckerberg, Warren Buffet and Elon Musk have in common?

 They all read a lot.

 Warren Buffet says that he spends about 80% of his day reading.
 Mark Zuckerberg reads a new book every week.
 Elon Musk has said that reading books taught him how to build rockets.

 Books can inspire people to make the most important business decisions.
 This is exactly what happened at MailerLite.
 Today I want to talk about the books that have had a huge impact on our business.